Quenouillaume/persil/README.md

 ## TODO
+* Organize files and code
+* Persistence diagrams and barcodes

+## IN PROGRESS
 * Learn how to make python packages
 * Comment code
 * Add a guide
-* Organize files and code
-* Persistence diagrams and barcodes